1. /

 Share

 Learning a different language is a challenging yet extremely rewarding task.
-Most students want to know exactly how long it takes to learn the Spanish language.
+Most students want to know exactly how long it takes to speak Spanish language.
 But, there are a lot of things to take into factor and even then, learning a different language isn’t an exact science.
 Every student learns at their own pace.
 If you want to learn the Spanish language, you should ask yourself the following questions:

 • What are your personal or professional goals for learning Spanish?